If you buy cheap, you buy expensive!

-Not only does cheap equipment usually have to be replaced more quickly than a more expensive one, more and more defects in newer equipment can no longer be economically repaired, but in older equipment they tend to be.
-Studies have shown that the service life of new equipment decreases.
-Despite technological progress!
-If this has to do with planned obsolescence?
+As a rule, a cheap appliance not only has to be replaced more quickly than a more expensive one, but more and more defects in newer appliances can no longer be repaired economically, unlike older appliances.
+Studies have shown that the lifespan of new appliances is decreasing - Despite technological progress!
+Does this have something to do with planned obsolescence?

-This means: Repairing older equipment almost always pays off.
-When considering whether it is still worthwhile to repair it, it makes sense to consider the investment costs per year.
-From our 20 years of experience, we know that old, repaired equipment can be used for many years to come and far exceed the lifetime of many a new unit.
+This means: Repairing older equipment almost always pays of.
+When considering whether a repair is worthwhile, it makes sense to consider the investment costs per year.
+From our 20 years of experience, we know that old, repaired appliances can still be used for many years and far exceed the service life of many a new unit.

 Does it pay off?
 Decide for yourself!

-For those who own it, electrical equipment is often like an object from another star: Less and less of us know what it looks like from the inside and if it doesn't work as it should, we are dependent on the help of others.
-These others are often not real repairers, because more and more often they want to sell us something new because they earn more with it.
-Then they say: "There is nothing more to be done.
-It no longer pays off."
-The customers are relieved of the decision.
+An electrical appliance is often like an object from another planet for those who own it: Fewer and fewer of us know what it looks like on the inside, and when it doesn't work as it should, we have to rely on the help of others.
+These others are often not real repairers, because more and more often they want to sell us something new because they earn more that way.
+They say: "There's nothing more to be done; It's not worth the repair."
+The decision is taken away from the customer.

-We give our customers the opportunity to decide for themselves whether it pays off by providing a serious cost estimate and not by making blanket judgements.
+We empower our customers to decide for themselves whether it's worth it by preparing a serious cost estimate rather than making blanket judgments.